-1. Introduction
+1: Introduction

 Engagement is a process of relationships and dialogue between decision-makers, partners, communities and stakeholders for the purpose of making better decisions, policies or programmes.
+Public input into significant decisions, policies or programmes undertaken by Selwyn District Council is essential to ensure they reflect the aspirations and priorities of communities, Ngāi Tahu and interested groups throughout the Canterbury region.